 To determine if a value exists in a range of cells, you can use a simple formula based on the COUNTIF function.
 In the example shown, the formula in D5 is: = COUNTIF ( rng , B5 ) > 0 where "rng" is the named range F4:F10.
 How this formula works...

-If you want to find out what values in one list are missing from another list, you can use a simple formula based on the COUNTIF function.
+To find out what values in one list are missing from another list, you can use a simple formula based on the COUNTIF function.
 The COUNTIF function counts cells that meet supplied criteria, returning the number of occurrences found.
-If...
+If no cells that...

 Formulas are the key to getting things done in Excel.
 In this accelerated training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
 You'll also learn how to troubleshoot, trace errors, and fix problems.
 Instant access.
 See details here.